Recognised by international standards

 The European version of the LEED Standard explicitly recommends the use of EKOenergy-labelled electricity.
 As a result, buildings aiming at LEED certification can get extra points if the electricity used in that building is EKOenergy-labelled.

-- The text LEED 2009 BD+C Supplemental Reference Guide with Alternative Compliance Paths for Europe gives EKOenergy the same status as Green-e certified RECs in the US. (p.82).
+- The text LEED 2009 BD+C Supplemental Reference Guide with Alternative Compliance Paths for Europe gives EKOenergy the same status as Green-e labelled RECs in the US. (p.82).

 For more information on EKOenergy for LEED, see the online course: Green Power – buying renewable electricity for LEED and carbon accounting.